alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-1-arrays-and-blocks.md

 ## #3 Organizing with a Method

 Nothing special here.
-Just organizing the kitcken with a method.
+Just organizing the kitchen with a method.

 Notice that we're taking a **number** as an argument, which will be the number used to compare the items in the array